Program

 Yunkai Zou, Nankai University

-Fixing Insecure Cellular System Information Broadcasts For Good
+Fixing Insecure Cellular System Information Broadcasts For Good [PDF]

 Alexander J. Ross, North Carolina State University